-Dr. Jason Welch's specialty is adult gastroenterology.
-After attending the University of North Texas Health Science Center, Texas College of Osteopathic Medicine for medical school, he completed his residency training at a hospital affiliated with the University of Texas Medical Branch at Galveston.
-He honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, in addition to other insurance carriers.
-Dr. Welch is professionally affiliated with Scott & White Healthcare.
+Dr. Jason Welch is a specialist in adult gastroenterology.
+He is professionally affiliated with Scott & White Healthcare.
+He graduated from the University of North Texas Health Science Center, Texas College of Osteopathic Medicine and then he performed his residency at a hospital affiliated with the University of Texas Medical Branch at Galveston.
+Dr. Welch honors several insurance carriers, including Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold.

 Relevant Interests: , celiac disease, Crohn's disease, ulcerative colitis, irritable bowel syndrome (IBS), acid reflux (GERD)

-Dr. Prashanth Adapala specializes in adult hematology, adult oncology, and medical oncology and practices in Marble Falls, TX and Austin, TX.
-He is in-network for Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
-Before performing his residency at a hospital affiliated with the University of Texas Medical Branch at Galveston, Dr. Adapala attended the University of Texas Medical Branch School of Medicine and Osmania Medical College for medical school.
-Dr. Adapala has received the following distinctions: Texas Rising Stars, 2014, 2013; Austin Monthly Top Doctors; and Texas Rising Stars.
-He speaks Telugu.
-He is affiliated with Scott & White Healthcare.
+Dr. Prashanth Adapala is a physician who specializes in adult hematology, adult oncology, and medical oncology.
+Dr. Adapala honors Blue Cross/Blue Shield, Blue Cross Blue Shield Bronze, and Blue Cross Blue Shield Gold, as well as other insurance carriers.
+He graduated from the University of Texas Medical Branch School of Medicine and Osmania Medical College.
+He trained at a hospital affiliated with the University of Texas Medical Branch at Galveston for residency.
+He has received distinctions including Texas Rising Stars, 2014, 2013; Austin Monthly Top Doctors; and Texas Rising Stars.
+In addition to English, he speaks Telugu.
+Dr. Adapala is professionally affiliated with Scott & White Healthcare.